-In the sections that follow, the formal Neighbourhood Plan policies are presented in Bold Font.
+In the sections that follow, the formal Neighbourhood Plan policies are presented in Bold Font within text boxes.
 They are designed to deliver the Vision and Objectives.
 Once the Neighbourhood Plan has been 'made' by the District Council they will form part of the Development Plan and be used by the District Council to determine planning applications in the parish.
-Each policy is followed by an explanation which refers to the following, as appropriate.
+Each policy is preceded by an explanation which refers to the following, as appropriate.